 Since Monstera Adansonii is not a naturally growing water plant, it can not thrive in these conditions.

 How long will it take for my propagated Monstera adansonii to grow roots?

 It can take up to four weeks for a Monstera adansonii to start growing new roots.

-Can it take my Monstera adansonii longer than 4 weeks to grow roots?
+Can it take my Monstera adansonii longer than four weeks to grow roots?

-Root formation can be delayed as a result of a lack of nutrients or because you did not take a proper cutting.
-Make sure there is at least one node present on the cutting, or else it will never develop into a viable plant.
+Root formation can be delayed due to a lack of nutrients or because you did not take a proper cutting.
+Ensure at least one node is present on the cutting, or it will never develop into a viable plant.
 If the cutting has at least one leaf it will speed up the propagation process.

 The best way to propagate Monstera adansonii is by taking a stem cutting.
-Make sure that you cut the stem with a clean pruning knife, shear, or scissors that you have disinfected before.
-Ensure that the cutting has at least one node and 1-3 leaves.
-Remove the bottom leaves of the cutting and put the cutting either into water, Sphagnum moss, or soil.
+Ensure you cut the stem with a clean pruning knife, shear, or scissors you have disinfected before.
+Ensure the cutting has at least one node and 1-3 leaves.
+Remove the bottom leaves of the cutting and put the cutting either into the water, Sphagnum moss, or soil.
 Wait 3-4 weeks until roots start to form.
 Replant the cutting once the roots are 2-3 inches long.